ctthang/OIDC/src/CSharp/mtls-client/README.md

 - `UseHttpSignatures`: Set to `True` to enable HTTP Message Signatures generation, `False` to disable (default: `False`)

 Just keep `ApiEndpoint` as it is, this is the default API endpoint when running locally.

+The Console app demonstrates calling the REST API with DPoP proof and Access token using both the `Duende.IdentityModel.OidcClient` package and the built-in .NET `HttpClientHandler`.
+Control the usage of `Duende.IdentityModel.OidcClient` for API calls via the `UseOidcClientPackage` setting.

 4. Run the console-app:dotnet run --project ./console-app/console-app.csproj